and the first in 12 years -- to reach the final clue

-The 2016 Pioneer Press Treasure Hunt was the first in more than a decade that went down to the 12th and final clue.
+Unless the hidden medallion turned up sometime between when this edition went to press and 11:30 p.m.
+Wednesday, the 2016 Pioneer Press Treasure Hunt will be the first in more than a decade that has gone down to the 12th and final clue.

 The last time the hunt went to the last clue was 2004, when Luis and Virginia Ibarra found the medallion about eight hours after the final clue was published.
 The medallion was loose in the snow at Phalen Park after apparently being dislodged from the green frosted doughnut it was hidden with.